 These old-school toys are amazing and simple visual stim toys.
 Gaze inside and twist the bottom to watch a rainbow of colors make a variety of geometric patterns.
-These make a great stocking stuffer or small gift!
+These make a great stocking stuffer or a small gift!

-What are some other ideas that are always a hit?
 Our special kids aren’t that different!
 Some stocking stuffers will always be a great choice, including:

 - Coloring books